 Cochabamba in Bolivia:

-Is a beautiful city most popular for the Jesus Statue that is the largest in the South America.
-There are also many museums and other sites to pay visit to.
+Its a beautiful city most popular for the Jesus Statue that is the largest in South America.
+There are also many museums and other sites to pay a visit to.
 One can simply admire the view of Cochabamba as it is embraced in small mountains.

 Sucre in Bolivia:

 Constitutional capital of Bolivia, Sucre is an old city brimming in history and culture.
-With plethora of colourful buildings and vibrant street life, one must surely wander this city to learn amazing facts that it holds.
+With a plethora of colorful buildings and vibrant street life, one must surely wonder this city to learn amazing facts that it holds.

 Visa: Thailand grants Indian citizens a Visa on Arrival for a maximum of 15 days.
 The only prerequisites are a payment of approx 3200/-, a valid passport and confirmed return tickets.